 How to Get to An Dong Market

-From the center of the city, there are a few options to get to this market.
+There are a few options to get to this market from the city center.
 The distance is 4 kilometers from Ben Thanh.

 By Bus

-Bus numbers 11, 56, 38, and 45 run from the bus station near Ben Thanh Market to An Dong Market every day.
-With a price of VND 6,000, it would take you about 30 minutes to get to the market by public bus.
+Bus numbers 11, 56, 38, and 45 run from the bus station near Ben Thanh Market to An Dong Market.
+A ticket costs VND 7,000, and it takes 30 minutes to get to the market by public bus in Ho Chi Minh City.

 By Motorbike